Smoked Pork Crown Roast being pulled form the smoker.

 Is a crown roast the same as a rib roast?

-Kinda.
-A crown roast is just a rib roast formed into the shape of a crown and held together with butcher’s twine.
-When you order a rib roast, you can ask your butcher shop to do it for you or do it yourself at home, as I did.
+A crown roast is just a rib roast formed into the shape of a crown, which is then held together with butcher’s twine.
+When you order a rib roast, you can ask your butcher shop to do it for you or do it yourself at home, as this recipe demonstrates.

 Needing more spice in your life?
 My spice line can help with that.
 Check them out here.